EoRImaging/FHD/dictionary.md

 **min_cal_baseline**: the minimum baseline length in wavelengths to be used in calibration. <br />
   -*EoR_firstpass settings*: 50 <br />
   -*Default*: 50 !Q <br />

+**model_transfer**: filepath to the FHD directory with model visbilities of the same obsid to be used instead of recalculating (i.e. `/path/to/the/FHD/dir/fhd_nb_test/cal_prerun/vis_data`).
+This is currently only an option for when the calibration model visibilities are the same as the subtraction model visibilities.
+The model visibilities can't have been flagged (see `cal_stop` on how to generate unflagged model visbilities). <br />
+  -*Default*: 50 <br />

 **return_cal_visibilities**: saves the visibilities created for calibration for use in the model.
 If `model_visibilities` is set to 0, then the calibration model visibilities and the model visibilities will be the same if `return_cal_visibilities` is set.
 If `model_visibilities` is set to 1, then any new modelling (of more sources, diffuse, etc.) will take place and the visibilities created for the calibration model will be added.
 If n_pol = 4 (full pol mode), return_cal_visibilites must be set because the visibilites are required for calculating the mixing angle between Q and U. <br />
   -*Turn off/on*: 0/1 <br />